antlers-ads/worker/README.md

-# worker
+# Antlers Ads worker tier

-Tier used to return advertisements
+Tier used to return advertisements.